The Vehicle Emergency Kit: Don’t Leave Home Without It

-To get started on your own Vehicle 72 Hour Kit, you’ll need some type of container that will fit in the back of your minivan, SUV, or in the trunk of your car.
+To get started on your own emergency kit for your car, you’ll need some type of container that will fit in the back of your minivan, SUV, or in the trunk of your car.
 I chose a Rubbermaid clear plastic bin, the type that is designed to fit under beds.
 It’s the perfect width for our vehicle, and I like the fact that I can see what’s inside.
 It also holds a lot.

-You can find numerous lists online of what should be in a 72 Hour Kit, but since I’m a mom, and I pretty much always have the kids with me, my own list is a little different.
+You can find numerous lists online of what should be in a vehicle emergency kit, but since I’m a mom, and I pretty much always have the kids with me, my own list is a little different.
 A lot of these items are available online, and I’ve included links.
 Anything to make shopping easier, right?

 Here’s what I’ve packed.